AdaCore/spark2014/lrm/source/introduction.rst

-- The |SPARK| language subset shall embody the largest subset of Ada 2012 to which it is currently practical to apply automatic formal verification, in line with the goals below, although future advances in verification research and computing power may allow for expansion of the language and the forms of verification available.
+- The |SPARK| language subset shall embody the largest subset of Ada 2012 to which it is currently practical to apply automatic formal verification, in line with the goals below.
+However, future advances in verification research and computing power may allow for expansion of the language and the forms of verification available.
 See section :ref:`main_restricts` for further details.